-Smartphones are vulnerable to various security risks, such as theft, loss, hacking, or malware attacks.
-Still, about 17 percent of Indians store important financial passwords (bank, ATM/ debit/credit card) in their smartphone contact list or mobile notes, a report said on Wednesday.
+About 17 per cent of Indians store important financial passwords (bank, ATM/ debit/credit card) in their smartphone contact list or mobile notes, a report said on Wednesday.

-According to the report, 24 percent of the respondents shared that mobile phones have been their preferred choice, whether as notes, in the contact list, in the password app or in another place in the device.
+According to the report, 24 per cent of the respondents shared that mobile phones have been their preferred choice whether as notes, in the contact list, in password app or another place in the device.

-Only 14 percent stated that they “have them memorised,” while 18 percent have such details stored “on my computer/laptop” and 39 percent have such critical personal data stored in “another place/way”.
+Only 14 per cent stated that they “have them memorised” while 18 per cent have such details stored “on my computer/laptop” and 39 per cent have such important personal data stored in “another place/way”.

 “With databases that can be joined easily and reports indicating that AI can crack over 50 per cent passwords in under one minute, the average Indian is likely to be increasingly vulnerable,” the findings showed.

-The mobile notes are also insecure and do not have a password to secure them, making users vulnerable.
+The mobile notes are also not secure and do not have a password on them to secure them making users vulnerable.

 Some people use easy-to-remember passwords, while others have one complex password for all their accounts.